Table of Contents

 - Transient skeletal dysplasia

-4 stages of Perthes’ disease can be discerned from pelvic radiography appearances as described by Lauenstein.
+The four stages of Perthes disease can be discerned using pelvic radiography as described by Lauenstein.

-Conventional radiography can’t be used to detect early changes.
-In the absence of notable X-ray features, an MRI should be used, if you suspect Perthes’ disease, and there are complex differential diagnoses.
+Conventional radiography cannot be used to detect early changes.
+In the absence of remarkable X-ray features, an MRI should be ordered if Perthes disease is suspected.